hoangna1204/fastzip4j/README.md

 # FastZip4J
-The FastZip4J is a library which uses the GoLang fastzip ``https://github.com/saracen/fastzip`` behind for performance and follow the same approach as ``fastzip``:
+The FastZip4J is a library which is powered by GoLang behind for performance.
+THe library is opinionated with a focus on speed:
 - Permissions, ownership (uid, gid on linux/unix) and modification times are preserved.
 - Buffers used for copying files are recycled to reduce allocations.
 - Files are archived and extracted concurrently.
-- ``github.com/klauspost/compress/flate`` library is used for compression and decompression.

-Note: FastZip4j does not support file overwriting.
+- File overwriting is not supported.
 If you attempt to archive files with the same name, an error will be raised.

 # Example
 ## Archive Single File